Wago-Norge/UtilizeVSCodeWagoSDK/README.md

 ```

 ## Example Hello World application
-This example shows how to make, build/compile and debug/download a 'Hello World' application to PFC with Visual Studio Code
+This example shows how to make, build/compile and debug/download a 'Hello World' application to PFC with Visual Studio Code.

 **Make a project folder and start Visual Studio Code project from here** <br>
 ```